sendbird/sendbird-calls-ios/README.md

 ```

 ## End a call
-A caller ends using the `directCall.end()` method.
-The event is then processed via the `DirectCallDelegate.didEnd(call:)` delegate.
-This delegate is also used when if the callee ends call.
+Users may end a call using the `directCall.end()` method.
+The event will then be processed via the `DirectCallDelegate.didEnd(call:)` delegate.
+This delegate is also triggered if the remote user ends the call.

 ```swift
 // End a call